List of sports venues in Portland, Oregon

 The Moda Center, formerly known as the Rose Garden, is home to several professional sports teams including the Portland Trail Blazers of the NBA.

-Hillsboro Ballpark, constructed in 2013, is where the minor league Hillsboro Hops baseball team plays.
+Hillsboro Ballpark, constructed in 2013, is where the minor league Hillsboro Hops baseball team played until 2025.

 The Chiles Center in University Park is where the Portland Pilots men's and women's basketball teams play as well as the volleyball program.

 After serving primarily as a professional baseball park from 1956 through 2010, Providence Park was rebuilt into a venue that now houses a Major League Soccer and National Women's Soccer League franchise.

 The following is a list of sports venues in Portland, Oregon, specifically the metro area, that are currently in operation or defunct.
 The city features two major sports franchises, the Portland Timbers of Major League Soccer (MLS) and the Portland Trail Blazers of the National Basketball Association (NBA).
 The Portland Winterhawks, who are major junior ice hockey franchise in the Western Hockey League, have played in the city since 1976 when the Edmonton Oil Kings were relocated.
 They are a unique team in that they have two venues, the Moda Center and the Veterans Memorial Coliseum.
 Providence Park, a 25,218, seat open-air stadium which is the home of the Timbers, is the largest non-auto sports venue in Portland.
 The Moda Center, formerly the Rose Garden, is second with 19,980 seats for basketball games and slightly less for hockey match-ups.
 Portland International Raceway in Hayden Meadows has the largest seating capacity (30,000) of any sporting venue in Portland.
 There are several golf courses in the Portland metro area, including the Portland Golf Club where the 1946 PGA Championship was held.